elasticio/elasticio.github.io/content/_guides/teams-and-repos.md

 ![](/assets/img/developer-guide/team-repo/Screenshot_5.png)

-Now, if you click it, you will open the repository:
+Now, if you click it, you will open the repository, where you can manage it and work on your custom Component:

 ![](/assets/img/developer-guide/team-repo/Screenshot_6.png)